T-Tiffanyyau/ChessPuzzle/README.md

 ### Puzzles
 - Puzzles are directly linked to the lessons, reinforcing learning.
 - A sequence of correct moves is required to complete each puzzle.
-- Hints are available, guiding users through the puzzles.
+- Hints are available to guide users through the puzzles.
 - Incorrect moves reset the puzzle, encouraging learning through trial and error.

 ### Interactive Salvation Page
-- Upon completing a puzzle, users are directed to a dynamic salvation page.
+- Users are directed to a dynamic salvation page upon completing a puzzle.
 - Features a physical engine that drops a ball to signify completion.

 ### Progress Tracking and Save Feature